ayaanborthakur/CodeToCoder/CODEBASE_GUIDE.md

 **CodeToCoder** is a sophisticated, client-side educational platform designed to teach Python programming through interactive lessons, AI tutoring, and gamification.

 ### Core Philosophy
-The application is built as a **Single Page Application (SPA)** that relies heavily on browser capabilities to deliver a desktop-class experience.
+The application is built as a **Single Page Application (SPA)** that uses **Client-Side Routing** (via React Router) to manage views and navigation, while relying heavily on browser capabilities to deliver a desktop-class experience.
 *   **Client-Side Execution**: Python code is executed locally in the browser using WebAssembly (Pyodide), ensuring privacy and zero-latency feedback.
 *   **AI-First**: Google's Gemini AI is deeply integrated not just as a chatbot, but as a linter, code reviewer, and content generator.
 *   **Gamified Learning**: A robust economy system (Stars, Collectibles, Daily Challenges) keeps users engaged.